amitkumarj441/Parsec/CONTRIBUTING.md

 ## How to become a contributor and submit your own code

 We'd love to accept your patches!
+## Contributing A Patch

+   - Submit an issue describing your proposed change to the repo in question.
+   - The repo owners/maintainers/reviewers will respond to your issue promptly.
+   - Fork the desired repo, develop and test your code changes.
+   - Submit a pull request.

 ### Contributing code